fuhengwu2021/coderepo/extra/README.md

 # Llama-4-Scout Deployment and Testing

-Deployment and testing configurations for **Llama-4-Scout-17B-16E-Instruct** with vLLM and SGLang on **8x H200 GPUs** with **2M context length** (2,097,152 tokens).
+Deployment and testing configurations for **Llama-4-Scout-17B-16E-Instruct** with vLLM and SGLang on **8x H200 GPUs** with **2M-10M context length** support (up to 10,000,000 tokens with FP8 KV cache).

 ## Overview

-This directory contains scripts and configurations to test if vLLM and SGLang can handle Llama-4-Scout with 2M context length on 8x H200 GPUs, as required for production deployment.
+This directory contains scripts and configurations to test if vLLM and SGLang can handle Llama-4-Scout with **2M-10M context length** on 8x H200 GPUs, as required for production deployment.

 **Test Requirements:**
 - Model: `meta-llama/Llama-4-Scout-17B-16E-Instruct`
-- Context size: 2M tokens (2,097,152)
+- Context size: 2M tokens (2,097,152) - 10M tokens (10,000,000) with FP8 KV cache
 - Output length: 200 tokens
 - Hardware: 8x H200 GPUs
 - Backends: vLLM v0.12.0 and SGLang v0.5.6.post2-runtime
+- **FP8 KV Cache**: Required for 10M context (use `fp8_e4m3` format)

 ## Test Results